-The contributions of \lemon are summarized as follows, \begin{itemize} \item \textbf{Closing the Loop of Photonics for AI and AI for Photonics} -- We propose the first ML-enabled photonic tensor core (PTC) based on customized optical devices. \item \textbf{Ultra-Compact Single-Device Optical Matrix Unit}: We introduce an ultra-compact photonic matrix unit based on customized programmable MMIs, significantly improving compute density and area efficiency. \item \textbf{Superior Expressivity and Footprint Efficiency} -- We enhance the matrix expressivity of MOMMIs by developing a multi-path PTC architecture called \lemon, offering superior matrix representability and improvements in footprint efficiency over previous coherent PTC designs. \item \textbf{ML-Assisted PTC Training Method} -- We propose a novel ML-assisted training method that estimates device gradients and enables differentiable optimization of MOMMIs, eliminating the need for time-consuming optical simulations and accelerating the training process. \item \textbf{Efficient Complex PTCs with Block Unfolding} -- We introduce a novel block unfolding technique, achieving efficient, full-range, real-to-real linear transformations with 4x higher efficiency than previous differential photodetection approaches. \item \textbf{Significant Performance Advantages} -- Extensive experiments show that our customized \lemon PTC demonstrate near-universal matrix expressivity, close-to-digital accuracy on various ML tasks with 1.6-4.4$\times$ higher speed (TOPS), 10.6$\sim$42$\times$ higher compute density (TOPS/mm\textsuperscript{2}), 3.7-12$\times$ higher system throughput (FPS), and superior noise robustness than prior state-of-the-art (SoTA) coherent PTC designs.
+The contributions of \lemon are summarized as follows, \begin{itemize} \item \textbf{Closing the Loop of Photonics for AI and AI for Photonics} -- We propose the first ML-enabled programmable photonic tensor core (PTC) based on customized optical devices. \item \textbf{Ultra-Compact Single-Device Optical Matrix Unit} -- We introduce an ultra-compact photonic tensor core based on customized programmable MOMMIs, a single-device matrix unit beyond the conventional paradigm of one MAC/device, significantly improving compute density and area efficiency. \item \textbf{Superior Expressivity and Footprint Efficiency} -- We enhance the expressivity of MOMMIs by developing a multi-path PTC architecture called \lemon, offering superior matrix representability and improvements in footprint efficiency over previous coherent PTCs. \item \textbf{ML-Assisted PTC Training Method} -- We propose a novel ML-assisted training method that estimates device gradients and enables differentiable optimization of MOMMIs, eliminating the need for time-consuming simulations and accelerating the training process. \item \textbf{Efficient Complex PTCs with Block Unfolding} -- We introduce a novel block unfolding technique, achieving efficient, full-range, real-to-real linear transformations with 4x higher efficiency than previous differential photodetection approaches. \item \textbf{Significant Performance Advantages} -- Extensive evaluations show that our customized \lemon PTC demonstrates near-universal matrix expressivity, close-to-digital accuracy on various ML tasks with 3.5-8.9$\times$ smaller footprint, 1.6-4.4$\times$ higher speed (TOPS), 9.9-38.5$\times$ higher compute density (TOPS/mm\textsuperscript{2}), 3.7-12$\times$ higher system throughput (FPS), and superior noise robustness than prior state-of-the-art (SoTA) coherent PTCs.
+It also outperforms electronic digital Nvidia A100 GPU by 34.8-403$\times$ higher throughput.
 These results highlight the potential of device customization for advancing scalable photonic ML computing. \end{itemize}